emad-elsaid/amun/README.md

 ## Installation

-    $ gem install remacs
+    $ gem install amun

 ## Usage

-remacs install an executable to your path, so executing `remacs` from your commandline should launch remacs
+amun install an executable to your path, so executing `amun` from your commandline should launch amun

 ## Development